 20. Learn to tell your story in your own style

-We all have heard about story telling.
+We all have heard about storytelling.
 Tell your story in your own way, give specific details.

 What do you do to keep pace with digital marketing changes?
 Share your thoughts.
 We’ll be sharing the eBook on a hands-on guide to become a modern digital marketer soon.
 Will keep you posted!

 About: Hi, this Suresh Babu, Founder & CEO of Web Marketing Academy, Bangalore.
 Thank you for taking the time to read the article.
 I would love to have a chat with you.
-My number is + 91 9731388721 & my email is email@example.com.
+My number is + 91 9731388721 & my email is firstname.lastname@example.org.
 I started my career in Digital Marketing in 2002.
 Over the years, I’ve seen a lot of changes in the way digital marketing has evolved.
-Thought this would be good time to share some of my learning with you.
-One of my passions is to experiment with new tools and channels which helps me keep up-to-late.
+Thought this would be a good time to share some of my learning with you.
+One of my passions is to experiment with new tools and channels which helps me keep up-to-date.
 That is what made me come up with this article.

 Are you a Modern Digital Marketer yet?

 If you think, this article can be useful for others please do share.